-Since 1999, Department of Philosophy, University of Mumbai in collaboration with VRI has started a course, “Diploma in Teachings of the Dhamma”.
+Since 1999, Department of Philosophy, University of Mumbai in collaboration with VRI has started a course, “Diploma in Teachings of the Buddha”.
 The course is divided into basic and advanced diploma.
 It has gained much popularity.
 These courses are open for meditators as well as non-meditators.

 VRI has been conducting historical study of the origin, development, decline and revival of Vipassana Meditation.
 Additionally, comparative study between the Pali Tipitaka and the ancient Indian Literature like the Vedas, Upanishads and Jain Agamas is carried on with reference to techniques, concepts and terms.
 Some research areas are based on the influence of Vipassana on various aspects of day-to-day life.

 The research publications and source materials have become the prescribed study material as a part of their curriculum in various Institutes and Universities where Pali and Buddhistic Studies are taught.

 Details of Pali Study Programmes

 Vipassana Research Institute offers the following Pariyatti-Patipatti courses for study of Pāli:

 - Residential courses in the campus of Global Vipassana Pagoda